 By the end of the 1970s, Littler had grown to 50 attorneys servicing employers from offices strategically located in California, providing effective representation of employer interests in union-related matters and the ever-growing area of employment law regulation.
 Beginning in the 1990s, in response to a greater employer need for its focused practice and advice, the firm expanded nationwide, establishing dozens of offices and adding hundreds of attorneys throughout the country to best serve employers no matter their geographic location.

-Littler broadened its global services by opening two offices in Mexico in 2012 and expanded throughout the Americas over the next few years with offices throughout the Latin American region, including its latest in Brazil in 2020.
+Littler broadened its global services by opening two offices in Mexico in 2012 and has since expanded throughout the Americas with offices throughout the Latin American region, including its latest in Brazil in 2020.
 In 2015, the firm moved into Canada, opening an office in Toronto, and entered the European market shortly thereafter by combining with leading labor and employment law boutiques in Germany (2015), France (2016), the United Kingdom (2017), Italy, the Netherlands and Belgium (2018), Norway (2019), Austria, Poland and Spain (2020), Ireland and Portugal (2021).
 2019 marked another important milestone in Littler’s global expansion strategy, with the opening of a regional office in Singapore – the firm’s first in Asia.
 Today, Littler’s global offices span four continents, providing multinational employers with legal representation in the areas of cross-border employment issues, labor relations, dispute resolution and litigation.

 With the advent of new technology platforms and the demands of a changing legal market in the early to mid-2000s, Littler introduced its first innovative product to the market, changing the way it delivers legal services to clients.
 The firm’s award-winning Littler CaseSmart platform is an integrated solution of technology, talent and legal project management that offers immediate benefits in terms of cost, efficiency and risk management for the defense of Equal Employment Opportunity Commission charges and single-plaintiff employment litigation.
 Since the launch of Littler CaseSmart, the firm has rolled out a suite of other innovative products and service lines to give employers technologically sophisticated options for confronting an ever-changing and increasingly complex legal environment.